biblius/hextacy/README.md

     .await
 ```

-Obviously a real project would have much more routes and passing everything to one function would be crazy, so we would seperate that into some kind of `configure` module where we'd set up all our clients and call that function instead of initializing everything in `main.rs`.
+Obviously a real project would have much more routes and passing all the arcs to one function would be crazy, so we would seperate that into a `configure.rs` module where we'd set up all our clients and call that function instead of initializing everything in `main.rs`.

 The helpers module contains various helper functions usable throughout the server.